-Under the authority provided by Section 1135 of the Water Resources Development Act of 1986, the Corps may plan, design and build modifications to existing Corps projects, or areas degraded by Corps projects, to restore aquatic habitats for fish and wildlife.
+Under the authority provided by Section 1135 of the Water Resources Development Act of 1986, the U.S. Army Corps of Engineers may plan, design and build modifications to existing USACE projects, or areas degraded by USACE projects, to restore aquatic habitats for fish and wildlife.
 Projects conducted in New England under this program have included salt marsh and salt pond restoration, estuary restoration, freshwater wetland restoration, anadromous fish passage, and river restoration.
 Projects must be in the public interest and cost effective and are limited to $10 million in Federal cost.

 Project Process.
-The process for Section 1135 projects begins after a non-federal sponsor requests Corps of Engineers assistance under the program.
-When funding is available, the Corps of Engineers prepares a feasibility study, beginning with an estimate of the overall scope and cost of the study and a determination of whether the project is in the federal interest.
+The process for Section 1135 projects begins after a non-federal sponsor requests USACE assistance under the program.
+When funding is available, USACE prepares a feasibility study, beginning with an estimate of the overall scope and cost of the study and a determination of whether the project is in the federal interest.
 The feasibility study formulates alternatives to achieve the restoration, evaluates the environmental effects of the alternatives, documents the project requirements, and provides a scope and cost estimate for project implementation.
-If the feasibility report recommends a plan for implementation, the Corps of Engineers prepares detailed project plans and specifications and obtains any required federal permits.
-The Corps of Engineers then manages construction of the project by a private contractor.
+If the feasibility report recommends a plan for implementation, USACE prepares detailed project plans and specifications and obtains any required federal permits.
+The U.S. Army Corps of Engineers then manages construction of the project by a private contractor.

 The feasibility study is cost shared 50 percent Federal / 50 percent Non-Federal after the first $100,000 in study costs.
 The first $100,000 in study cost is Federally funded.